-Strikes and work stoppages in Israel and the obligations of our personnel to perform military service may prevent us from continuing our production and marketing activities.
+Strikes and work stoppages in Israel may prevent us from continuing our production and marketing activities.

 General strikes or work stoppages, including at Israeli ports, have occurred periodically or have been threatened in the past by Israeli trade unions due to labor disputes.
-These general strikes or work stoppages may have an adverse effect on the Israeli economy and on our business, including our ability to deliver products to our customers and to receive raw materials from our suppliers in a timely manner and could have a material adverse effect on our results of operations.
+These general strikes or work stoppages may have an adverse effect on the Israeli economy and on our business, and could have a material adverse effect on our results of operations.